Nuitka/Nuitka/README.rst

-   The suffix for acceleration mode is added just to be sure that the original script name and the binary name do not ever collide, so we can safely do an overwrite without destroying the original source file.
+   The suffix for acceleration mode is added just to be sure that the original script name and the binary name do not ever collide, so we can safely overwrite the binary without destroying the original source file.

 .. admonition:: It **has to** be CPython, Anaconda Python, or Homebrew

-   You need the standard Python implementation, called "CPython", to execute Nuitka, because it is closely tied to implementation details of it.
+   You need the standard Python implementation, called "CPython", to execute Nuitka because it is closely tied to implementation details of it.

-.. admonition:: It **cannot be** from Windows app store
+.. admonition:: It **cannot be** from the Windows app store

    It is known that Windows app store Python definitely does not work, it's checked against.